 FOOD & DRINK

 Iran is a country rich in agriculture production, so you can find a bit of everything.
 For example, it is the first date producer in the world and Iranian saffron and pistachio are world famous.
 The cuisine is tasty, different from the ones of other Middle Eastern countries.
-I will make a post about food, but you should know that you can’t find pork meat nor alcohol.
+Read my post about food, but you should know that you can’t find pork meat nor alcohol.

 You probably won’t notice it but in Iran they are in a different year.
 For them, 2019 was 1398!
 This is because they follow the Islamic calendar that starts from the birth of Muhammad.
 The year begins on the Spring equinox on March 21st, which is their “new year”.

 The hygiene standard is very good.
 Iran is a modern country in this respect.
 You sholdn’t run particular risks.

 Iran is a very cheap country for us.
 Here are some examples